 However, this is an important issue that needs to be tackled.
 We won’t tell you which teacher is better, but we’ll analyze the arguments on both sides from different aspects.
 Then, you can draw your own conclusions.
 On top of that, this post provides advice on how non-native English speakers can improve their chances to get jobs as ESL teachers.

 Does Discrimination in the ESL Industry Really Exist?

 The following criteria, taken from actual job advertisements suggests that it does:

-10 native speakers wanted for full time teaching jobs in Beijing, Shenyang, Kunming and Nanjing.
-No degree necessary but we want native speakers who are very active and good at singing children’s songs or games.
+10 native speakers wanted for full-time teaching jobs in Beijing, Shenyang, Kunming, and Nanjing.
+We want native speakers who are very active and good at singing children’s songs or games.

-Another job ad had the following criteria: Nationality of UK, IRE, USA, CAN, AUS, NZ or SA.
+The nationality of UK, IRE, USA, CAN, AUS, NZ or SA.
 Bachelor’s degree (any field).
 Commitment to a 1-year contract.

-What does “native English speaker” mean?
+What Does “Native English Speaker” mean?